th3w1zard1/PyKotor/wiki/BWM-File-Format.md

 **Related formats:** BWM files are used in conjunction with [GFF ARE files](GFF-File-Format#are-area) which define area properties and contain references to walkmesh files.

+**Game Engine Implementation**: See [Game Engine BWM/AABB Implementation](Game-Engine-BWM-AABB-Implementation) for detailed analysis of how the original KOTOR engine handles BWM files, based on reverse-engineered source code.

 ---

 ## Table of Contents